The Centre for Quantum Technologies

 How to apply?

-Schools may nominate up to three students to participate at this registration page .
-Applications will be accepted until the course is full.
-We encuorage schools to apply by 18 May.
+Schools may nominate up to three students to participate.
+Applications will open in March and be accepted until the course is full.
+We encuorage schools to apply by 14 May 2018.
 After this date, any remaining spots will be opened to schools wishing to nominate extra students.

 Please contact us at